Lisa H. Cooper

 Departments: Department of English (departmental profile here).

-Cooper, Lisa H. and Andrea Denny-Brown.
+- Ed., with Andrea Denny-Brown.
 Lydgate Matters: Poetry and Material Culture in the Fifteenth Century.
 New York: Palgrave Macmillan, 2008.